dataandai/Second-pass-analysis-for-pruned-LLMs-using-Independent-Component-Analysis/README.md

 \mathbb{R}^{d_{\mathrm{out}} \times d_{\mathrm{in}}}
 ```

-Low score means more prunable under the ICA-based criterion.
+Lower score means more prunable under the ICA-derived criterion.

-### Mask
+### Masks

-The mask is a Boolean tensor with the same shape as the weight matrix. `True` entries indicate weights proposed for zeroing.
+Each proposed mask is a Boolean tensor with the same shape as the corresponding weight matrix.

-Existing zeros are ignored when selecting new pruning candidates.
+`True` entries indicate weights proposed for zeroing.

 The `extra_sparsity` parameter applies only to weights that are currently nonzero.

 ---

-## 8. Evaluation protocol
+## Evaluation protocol

 A minimal evaluation should compare:

-1. original model,
+1. original dense model,
 2. already-pruned model,
 3. already-pruned model plus random extra pruning,
 4. already-pruned model plus magnitude extra pruning,